mmoncure/pg_lens/README.md

 ```

 You can do this after you have installed the extension by right clicking it and picking settings from the context menu.

-## Releases

-Check out releases for the build .vsix extension!